cdown/battery-notify/README.md

 If you don't want to use some subset of these features, you can pass `--no-default-features` and select the ones you do want with `--feature`.

-## Features

-- Small, easy to understand codebase
-- Notifications on battery state change
-- Works with multiple batteries
-- Warnings on low/critical battery percentages
-- Warnings when connected to an external monitor but not mains power (X11 only)
-- Ability to sleep the computer with a custom command on critical percentage

 ## Usage